One Day In Zion National Park Itinerary (From A Frequent Visitor)

 If you’re traveling to Zion in the winter I recommend requesting the 9am-noon permit time slot.
 Sunrise is later so you’ll need the extra time to return from your sunrise hike and get to the trailhead.

-Where To Stay Near Zion
+Where To Stay Near Zion National Park

 There’s only one hotel inside Zion National Park – Zion Lodge.

 There are also 3 campgrounds – Watchman, South and Lava Point.
-South campground is closed for long-term rehabilitation projects, and Lava Point is in a remote part of the park that’s over an hour from the main entrance, so it’s not a good option for only one day in Zion National Park.
+However, South campground is closed for long-term rehabilitation projects, and Lava Point is in a remote part of the park that’s over an hour from the main entrance, so it’s not a good option for only one day in Zion National Park.

 Zion National Park is an easy park to drive in, however, when the shuttle is operating in Zion Canyon (March-November + Christmas week) you cannot drive your own vehicle on Zion Canyon Scenic Drive.

 If you are visiting between March and November you will have to park your vehicle at the Visitors Center, or outside the park in Springdale, and take the shuttle to stops along Zion Canyon Scenic Drive.
-The shuttle is free and does not require a reservation.

-Note: Private vehicles are always permitted on the Zion-Mount Carmel Highway.
+NOTE: Private vehicles are always permitted on the Zion-Mount Carmel Highway.

 Once the Visitors Center is full, there are several lots in Springdale (just outside the main entrance) where you can park and then take the Springdale Shuttle into the park before transferring to the Zion Shuttle.